robertpiosik/CodeWebChat/README.md

 ## Browser integration

-Install CWC's Connector extension in your favorite browser to place messages, use projects/spaces, set model, incognito mode, and more, via customizable presets.
+Install CWC's Connector extension in your favorite browser to 1) place the message directly in a project/space of your favorite chatbot, 2) include markdown-parsed websites in context.
 Like all of Code Web Chat, the extension is [open-source](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser) and works with minimal permissions for your absolute privacy and security.

 - [Chrome Web Store](https://chromewebstore.google.com/detail/code-web-chat-connector/ljookipcanaglfaocjbgdicfbdhhjffp)
 - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/code-web-chat-connector/)